 End Sub

-- Next, define the variable ws for storing the Worksheet object and enter the worksheet name, here it is “NOT VBA”.
+- defines the variable ws to store the Worksheet object and enter the worksheet name, here “NOT VBA”.

-- In the second potion, use the NOT and ISNUMBER functions to check if the specified B5, B6, B7, B8, and B9 cells (input cells) contain numeric or text data.
+- the NOT and ISNUMBER functions check if the specified B5, B6, B7, B8, and B9 cells (input cells) contain numeric or text data.

-- Now, use the Range object to return the result to the C5, C6, C7, C8, and C9 cells (output cells).
+- the Range object is used to return the result in C5, C6, C7, C8, and C9 (output cells).

 Common Errors While Using the NOT Function